fteem/old_blog/_posts/2016-01-19-reactive-programming-rxruby.md

 ## More RxRuby

-The documentation on RxRuby is still scarse, but fortunately for us there are a lot of [examples](https://github.com/ReactiveX/RxRuby/tree/master/examples) in the Github repo.
+The documentation on RxRuby is still scarce, but fortunately for us there are a lot of [examples](https://github.com/ReactiveX/RxRuby/tree/master/examples) in the Github repo.